onap/policy-opa-pdp/README.md

 9. To deploy a new policy opa-pdp need to be redpolyed i.e; docker-compose down and up need to be executed.

+## Deploying New Policy

+1. Create a tosca policy file that has policy.rego and data.json encoded contents.

+2. For example refer to test/policy_deployment.yaml.

+3. OPA emphasizes that each policy should have a unique policy-name/policy-id,

+   example:
+   Not Allowed --> when policy with name onap.org.cell is deployed and when onap.org.cell.consistency  not allowed for deployment since it carries the same hierarchy.
+   Allowed --> Policy with name onap.org.cell is deployed and when onap.org.consistency is allowed for deployment since it does not have the same hierarchy.

+4. Policy and data key should start (prefixed) with policy-id.
+For ex refer totest/testresources/policy_deploy_single_policy.yaml.

+5. Create a deploy.json file to deploy through pap.
+Refer to file under test/testresources/deploy.json.

 ## Testing Decision Api

 send json